ChamaniS/WhenToAdapt/README.md

 # WhenToAdapt

-This is the official code repository of the paper
-**"When To Adapt: Adapting Model or Data in Federated Medical Imaging."**
+This is the official code repository of the paper: **"When To Adapt: Adapting Model or Data in Federated Medical Imaging."**

 ---